aquasecurity/vexhub/README.md

 1. Ensure that the VEX documents are placed in the correct location (`.vex/` directory at the root of the repository).
 2. Verify that the VEX documents use one of the supported file naming conventions.
 3. Confirm that the PURL in the VEX document matches the registered PURL in VEX Hub.
-4. Review the [vex-crawler documentation][vexhub-crawler] to ensure all specifications for crawling are met.
+4. Review the [vexhub-crawler documentation][vexhub-crawler] to ensure all specifications for crawling are met.

 If issues persist after confirming these points, please open an issue in the VEX Hub repository for further assistance.